 An extensive archive of art works and documents relating to the artist and writer Jean Charlot [1898-1979] and to other artists, intellectuals, and friends he worked with or knew in his long career in France, Mexico, New York City, Georgia, Colorado, and Hawaiʻi.
 He was a co-founder of the Mexican mural renaissance in the 1920s; the Jean Charlot Collection includes art works, correspondence, and photographs of Mexican mural luminaries such as Diego Rivera, David Alfaro Siqueiros, José Clemente Orozco, and others.
 Charlot collected many broadsides of Mexican life printed by José Guadalupe Posada, as well as classical European printmakers such as Honoré Daumier.
 Photographers he worked with and whose work he collected include Edward Weston and Tina Modotti.
 Charlot’s published and unpublished writings, correspondence, diaries, sketch books, photographs, guest books, and more make this a collection of great depth.
 This link will take you to a map of his murals.

-The Collection also includes art works and documents relating to some Hawaiʻi artists such as Juliette May Fraser, David Asherman, Isami Doi, John Kelly, Francis Haar, and John Wisnosky.
+The Collection also includes art works and documents relating to several Hawaiʻi artists such as Juliette May Fraser, David Asherman, Isami Doi, John Kelly, Francis Haar, and John Wisnosky as well as drawings by architect Vladimir Ossipoff.
 UH Manoa, Hamilton Library, 5th floor; 808-956-2849; email@example.com